Router Configuration

 exposeHeaders:

-4. Service Configuration
+4. Server Configuration

-Service configuration is used to define service metadata, associated tool list, and service-level configuration:
+Server configuration is used to define service metadata, associated tool list, and service-level configuration:

 servers: